tonycondone/Academic-Data-Repository/README.md

 - **Password**: `admin123`

 **Important**: Change the default admin password immediately after installation!

+## Usage Notes

+- **Admins** can upload datasets (upload.php is restricted to admin role)
+- **Users** can only download/view datasets and submit reviews
+- Download counts update live on dataset cards after download
+- Reviews are prevented for duplicate submissions by the same user

 ## Quick Start Guide - How to Run the Platform